bburaksseyhan/pipelink/README.md

 });
 ```

+## Best Practices

+1. **Keep Handlers Focused**: Each handler should have a single responsibility
+2. **Use Records for Requests**: Records are immutable and perfect for request/response objects
+3. **Implement Validation**: Use pipeline behaviors for request validation
+4. **Handle Errors**: Implement error handling behaviors
+5. **Use Cancellation Tokens**: Always pass cancellation tokens through your handlers
+6. **Log Important Events**: Use logging behaviors for important operations

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Development Setup

+1. Clone the repository
+2. Install .NET 8.0 SDK
+3. Run tests: `dotnet test`
+4. Run benchmarks: `dotnet run -c Release --project Pipelink.Benchmarks`

 ## License